 - Students are required to have completed at least one life science course at Penn State (BIOL, BMB, MICROB, BIOTC, etc.)

 - Students should expect long days of walking and hiking for research, sometimes in rugged terrain, and in hot, humid weather conditions.

 This three-week summer session course is taught entirely in Tanzania during the first summer session at Penn State.
 Students will examine the regional ecology, human-environment interactions, and conservation of natural resources.
 In addition to lectures and discussions, this exceptional opportunity allows students to participate in guided walking and driving safaris, participate in guided field research contributing to long term datasets and research projects in both pastoral and agricultural ecosystems.

 Students will complete course readings and have the opportunity to select a theme which they will investigate for a final paper.
 The course is limited to 12 participants, allowing instructors to tailor discussions and will include guest lectures by local experts in biology, conservation, and health as well as visits to research institutions, national parks and a medical clinic/lab.

 HousingThe program fee includes the cost of all accommodations.
 Housing will vary over the length of the course.
 Students will live mostly in tents during the time in the field, but will also stay in some guesthouses.

-For more information on program costs, please be sure to review the Summer budget sheet.
+For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

-Please note that tuition rates may vary depending on class standing.
+Please note that tuition rates may vary depending on major and class standing.